-Queer[ed] Storyscapes is a project for LGBTQ people to learn about and share their experiences of being queer in Wilmington through art and expression.
+Queer[ed] Storyscapes is a project for queer people to learn about and share their experiences of being queer in Wilmington through art and expression.

-Any LGBTQ community member interested - students and non-students, adults, elders, youth - is invited to be a part of Queer[ed] Storyscapes.*
+Any community member interested who identifies as queer in some way - students and non-students, adults, elders, youth - is invited to be a part of Queer[ed] Storyscapes.*

 Local queer artists will lead CoLabs (a participatory alternative to workshops) in their artistic field.
 Participants are encouraged to join, listen, and make art of their own at these CoLabs.
 As a culminating piece of the CoLabs, spread out over two months, participants will have the opportunity to share their pieces in a gallery and tell their stories of being queer in Wilmington.